 In order to create an accurate seasonal budget, take a look at your sales data and cash flow trends to identify highs and lows throughout the year for your business.
 The biggest secret to remaining resilient to seasonal fluctuations is refining your budget to accommodate for points of increased sales, as well as decreased.
 Small business financing can help you offset the lows and take advantage of the highs during your seasonal changes—but first you need to know when to expect them.

-Let’s look at things to consider when you’re creating a seasonal budget for your ecommerce business:
+Let’s look at things to consider when you’re creating a seasonal budget for your eCommerce business:

 Business Lows

-After establishing when to expect lows in your ecommerce business, you can start implementing strategies to help reduce costs or generate extra cash flow during these periods.
+After establishing when to expect lows in your eCommerce business, you can start implementing strategies to help reduce costs or generate extra cash flow during these periods.
 This will help to ensure that you remain at a healthy cash conversion cycle, even during lulls.

 Start by creating a list of expenses that you have to meet in order to keep your business running.
 This will include costs like rent, taxes, utilities, inventory, technology, and any marketplace fees.